 Necessary: These cookies are necessary to make the website usable for you and to safeguard our commercial interests.

 Preferential: These cookies enable us to store your most important preferences.
-These include, for example, language or region.
+These include your language or region.

-Statistical: These cookies collect data and help us understand how visitors interact with the site.
+Performance: These cookies collect data and help us understand how visitors interact with our website.